 Ground-types are the way to go here.
 If you want to be cautious, Ghost-types are worth a shot since both of his Pokémon have Self-Destruct.
 Plus neither have moves that threaten Ghost/Poison-types.

 Towards the far bottom-right corner, you can find a Dire Hit below a computer desk.
-Afterwards, exit the office room and follow the corridor that goes down the centre of this floor.
+Afterwards, exit the office room and follow the corridor that goes down the center of this floor.
 Upon turning the corner, watch out for a Grunt standing in the middle of the hallway.
-He'll swap between looking left, right and down (in any order).
+He’ll swap between looking left, right and down (in any order).

 Team Rocket Grunt

 A pair of pitiful unevolved Pokémon.
 Even worse, the Rattata only uses Quick Attack, while the Grimer is a bit better equipped, with Sludge Bomb and Toxic.